 At the end of the 9-months course, I obtained 120 wpm Royal Social

-of Arts certificate, and 130 wpm Pitman Exam Institute certificate.
+of Arts certificate, and 130 wpm Pitman Examinations Institute certificate.

 At the time the PEI exam was considered to be slightly easier to